 - Health.
 If you are not healthy and you expect to have a shorter life expectancy, you may be able to request a special quote on your annuity.
 This is usually known as an impaired annuity.

 - Annuity Options.
-Once a life annuity is set up, it is set for life.
+Once life annuities are set up, it is set for life.
 At the time of setting up the annuity, there are many options that the investor must consider.
 All of these options can have a dramatic effect on income.
-Next week, we will discuss these options in greater detail.